 Water: Keep potting mix evenly moist, but not soggy, during growing season.

 Humidity: This tropical native will tolerate average room humidity.
 Keep your plant out of drafts from heating vents and doors and windows.

 Temperature: Cool to average room temperatures 55-70°F/13-21°C. Make your flowers last longer by keeping the plant in a slightly cooler location.

 Soil: Any good potting mix.

-Propagation: Offset amaryllis bulbs may grow around the bulb.
+Propagation: Offsets may grow around the bulb.
 Leave them attached for 2 seasons before breaking them off and planting them in their own pots.